Updated: Aug 31

 The first time is in Ephesians 1:1 (NASB) where Paul states the Will of God as the reason for his position in the body of Christ as an apostle as in verse one.
 "Paul, an apostle of Christ Jesus [a]by the will of God."

 The second is located in Ephesians 1:5 (NASB), "[e]He predestined us to adoption as sons through Jesus Christ to Himself, according to the [f]kind intention of His will."
 Paul is telling us, it was the will of the Lord that predestined us to adoption as sons through Jesus Christ.

-It is so you would be able to understand the overview of the Lord's will, which was just provided.
-Because this is crucial.
-The Lord's Will must be understood before we can move forward in or carry out the details and aspects of the Lord's Will: The love, and grace, the faith, the salvation unity, spiritual gifts, Christian conduct, spiritual warfare, etc. Those things are what Paul continues to instruct us concerning throughout the rest of the Epistle or Letter of Ephesians.
-And, not only in Ephesians; but, this same thread, the Will of the Lord, extends throughout all of Paul's writings.
+Paul prays this prayer so you and I would be able to understand the overview of the Lord's will, which was just provided because this is crucial.
+The Lord's will must be understood before we can move forward in or carry out the details and aspects of the Lord's will consistently - the love, grace, faith, salvation, unity of the Spirit, spiritual gifts, Christian conduct, spiritual warfare, etc. are what Paul continues to instruct us concerning throughout the rest of the Epistle or Letter of Ephesians.
+And, not only in Ephesians; but, this same thread - the will of the Lord, extends throughout all of Paul's writings.
 Throughout all of his letters, to all the churches throughout the New Testament.

-It's not about us, but it's all about Him; His goal and His objective. it is all about the Lord and about what he is doing.
+It's not about us, but it's about Him - His goal, and His objective.
+It is about the Lord and about what He is doing.
 We must grasp this, so we can come into alignment with all He is accomplishing.
 And then skillfully, cooperate with His agenda.
-Amen, Amen.
+Amen!